tommylees112/pi_weather_station/README.md

 # Credits

-Originally written by Josh Dorrington, Tommy Lees and Milan Kloewer in 2018.
+Originally written by Josh Dorrington, Tommy Lees and Milan Klöwer in 2018.
-Changes made in 2022 by Milan Kloewer.
+Changes made in 2022 and 2024 by Milan Klöwer.